Fats

 Other fabulous fats are macadamia nut oil (great for the brain), avocado, sweet almond … try them all with their different flavours and textures (or blend them and use them as cheap and fabulous body lotion, just add a little essential oil!).
 Olive oil is not good for everyone, so use different oils to get their various benefits.
 Just a word of caution: These oils should be cold-pressed and should not be heated.
 And please don’t buy “vegetable” oil!
 Also, as far as I know, canola oil is severely denatured by the time it gets to the consumer, so steer clear of it, too.

 Another good – and in fact, essential! – oil are the omega 3.
 Also known as fish oils.
 Except you should get them from small (coldwater) fish to minimize contamination with mercury and other pollutants (Sardines, anyone?
 Mackrel?)
 Salmon is farmed in Australia, and it only gets the pink colour from an artificial compound they get fed just before they are harvested – personally, I minimize salmon intake.
-If you decided to buy fish oils in capsules, go for Metagenics (we have it in our clinic), Ethical nutrients or Bloom’s.
-Cheap fish oils are often full of contaminants, and these are the only brands I know of that keep their product really clean, and that test up ok consistently.
+If you decided to buy fish oils in capsules, please check in with us – cheap fish oils are often full of contaminants, and there are only a few brands I know of that keep their product really clean, and that test up ok consistently.
 Other fabulous sources of omega 3 is chia seeds, walnuts (beware of rancidity) and grass-fed beef.

 Summary: